 Adding Your Device on myDevices Cayenne

-Before adding your device to Cayenne, be sure you've successfully added it to the Helium network as well as attached it to a label that is also attached to the Cayenne integration, if you haven't done so yet, then see how to here.
+Before adding your device to Cayenne, be sure you've successfully added it to the Helium network as well as connected it the myDevices Cayenne integration.
+If you haven't done so yet, start here.
 Once you have a device added on Console and you have verified that packets are being received, you can then proceed to add the device on Cayenne.

 First, signup for Cayenne here, if you have not already.